The best babywearing slings and wraps: Tried and tested for comfort and safety

 The RYLOOBABY Sling was awarded Silver for Best Baby Carrier/ Sling or Back Carrier at the Mother&Baby Awards 2024.

-We love the grey-green colour, it's a soft neutral that'll go with anything you have in your wardrobe, and being a one-size-fits-all, mums simply love it.
+As for mum, we think you'll love the grey-green colour, it's a soft neutral that'll go with anything you have in your wardrobe, and being a one-size-fits-all, all mums can wear it.
 It might be a bit confusing to wear at first, but baby slings can be like that.
 You'll find the clear pictorial instructions useful, which Tim found easy to follow, not to mention the video link if you really do find yourself tangled up!
 Our mum tester, who had never used a wrap sling before, also found it easy to follow the instructions.

-Our mum tester goes on to express how much they love the material of this wrap, describing it as thick, soft and luxurious.
+She goes on to express how much she loved the material of this wrap, describing it as thick, soft and luxurious.
 The comfort factor of this product was also tested against the mum's c-section scar that wasn't healing.
 She found that everything rubbed, but the soft material of the Ryloobaby Sling genuinely helped to keep discomfort at bay.
 In reviews, mums also love this sling for relieving back and shoulder pain.
-Indeed, the sling is described as a “hip-healthy” product by the IHDI.
+Indeed, the sling is described as a “hip-healthy” product by the International Hip Dysplasia Institute (IHDI).

-The versatility of the Ryloobaby Sling is what reviewers appreciate most, not just allowing for different carrying positions, front and back, but also for being suitable for newborns.
-Many mums comment on how they enjoy being able to keep little ones close and experience that sense of connection while remaining hands-free to get on with everyday life chores and activities.
-Our mum tester describes how this has minimised stress for her so that she can carry on as normal whilst attending to her newborn baby's needs too.
+The versatility of the Ryloobaby Sling is what reviewers appreciate most, not just allowing for different carrying positions - front and back, but also being suitable for newborns.
+Many mums commented on how they enjoy being close to little ones and experience that sense of connection while remaining hands-free to get on with everyday life chores and activities.
+Our mum tester describes how this has minimised stress for her so that she can carry on as normal, whilst attending to her newborn baby's needs too.

 Read our full RYLOOBABY Sling review.